A teen mom reflects on her good and bad decisions resulting from early puberty, as she advises girls in similar situations to make wise choices.

 Obviously, Amanda knew how to conceive babies.
 But she knew less about the emotional connection with a lifelong mate.
 She didn’t understand all the responsibilities of child rearing.
 Nor was Amanda aware of various methods of contraception.

 Her mother provided enlightenment about sexually transmitted infections, including herpes and HPV.
 Then Margaret said promiscuity affects self-respect and public perception.
-All this information curtailed Amanda’s sexual activity considerably through high school graduation.
+All this information diminshed Amanda’s sexual activity through high school graduation.

 Instead of capitalizing on being an early bloomer with premature intimacy opportunities, she began focusing on how to be the best premature mother.
 Amanda sacrificed a career to raise two children out of wedlock.
 One daughter began puberty at age 12; the other at age 14.